nidh-ish/C_assignments/README.md

-This repo contains some assignments done in C language that I did in my first year.
+This repo contains C language assignments that I did in my first year.